ML-KULeuven/socceraction/docs/documentation/valuing_actions.rst

 Once you've collected the data and converted it to the SPADL format, you can start valuing the contributions of soccer players.
-This document gives a general introduction to action valuing framweworks  and links to a detailled discussion of the three implmented framweworks.
+This document gives a general introduction to action valuing framweworks  and links to a detailled discussion of the three implmented frameworks.

 General idea
 ------------